Mamdani signs executive order to protect New Yorkers from "abusive immigration enforcement"

 The Department of Homeland Security said in a statement to CBS News New York that Mamdani's policy would make New York City less safe.

-The department said it was urging to mayor to turn over to ICE "7,113 criminal illegal aliens" who are in New York's custody and have active detainers.
+The department said it was urging the mayor to turn over to ICE "7,113 criminal illegal aliens" who are in New York's custody and have active detainers.